-COVID-19 diagnostic testing is now widely available, and in many cases, there is no cost due to the Families First Coronavirus Response Act.
-You can get tested whether you are currently experiencing symptoms or are concerned you were exposed to someone with the virus, even if you have no symptoms of illness.
-To locate a community testing event near you or find links to testing providers, visit our testing page.
+You can get tested if you are currently experiencing symptoms or are concerned you were exposed to someone with the virus, even if you have no symptoms of illness.
+Visit our testing page for free or low-cost testing options.

 It’s likely that flu viruses and the virus that causes COVID-19 will both spread this fall and winter.
 Healthcare systems could be overwhelmed treating both patients with flu and patients with COVID-19.
-This means getting a flu vaccine during 2021-2022 is more important than ever.
+This means getting a flu vaccine every flu season is more important than ever.

 While getting a flu vaccine will not protect against COVID-19, there are many important benefits, such as: